Top Thrill 2: Records and rankings

 Top Thrill Dragster opened as the tallest roller coaster ever built with the longest drop, standing 420 ft and featuring a drop length of 400 ft.
 The previous record holder at the time was Superman: The Escape (later renamed Superman: Escape from Krypton), which stood 415 ft, located at Six Flags Magic Mountain in Valencia, California.
 Top Thrill Dragster also became the fastest roller coaster in the world with a maximum speed of 120 mph, surpassing Dodonpa at Fuji-Q Highland, which reached a top speed of 107 mph.

-The records were short-lived, however.
-In May 2005, Kingda Ka opened at Six Flags Great Adventure and became the new record holder in all three categories, with a height of 456 ft, a drop height of 415 ft, and a top speed of 128 mph.
+The records were short-lived, however, because in May 2005, Kingda Ka opened at Six Flags Great Adventure.
+It became the new record holder in all three categories, with a height of 456 ft, a drop height of 415 ft, and a top speed of 128 mph.

 In the last operational year of the Top Thrill Dragster in 2021, the roller coaster had the second tallest height, the third fastest speed, and the second-highest drop among steel roller coasters in the world.
 Top Thrill Dragster was the second hydraulically launched roller coaster from Intamin following Xcelerator at Knott's Berry Farm, and along with Kingda Ka, it is one of two strata coasters ever built.
 Its marketing tagline was "Race for the Sky".

 As Top Thrill 2, the ride has been marketed as the "tallest and fastest triple launch strata coaster" by Cedar Point, with Zamperla using the more general "tallest and fastest triple launch coaster" in its marketing material.